Teradata/covalent/README.md

 | **Supported** |   ✓    |    ✓    |   ✓    |  ✓   |       ~       |       ~       |

 ~ Indicates limited testing & lower priority

+## Using this workspace with VS code and NX

+- Covalent uses [Nx](https://nx.dev/) for monorepo builds and task running.
+- For a better experience, install the [Nx Console extension for VS Code](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console).
+- **Nx Console** lets you:
+  - Run builds, tests, lint, and affected commands with a click.
+  - Generate libraries, components, and schematics interactively.
+  - Explore project/dependency graphs visually.
+  - Edit workspace configs quickly.
+- **Get started:**
+  1. Open the repo in VS Code.
+  2. Install Nx Console from the Extensions Marketplace.
+  3. Use the Nx Console sidebar or search Nx commands in the Command Palette (`Cmd+Shift+P`).

 ## Running Chromatic